BrunaRihl/FineShine-Jewellery/README.md

 **Users:**

-- Provide intuitive navigation to explore the wide range of jewelry offerings, including earrings, necklaces, bracelets, rings, and sets.
+- Provide intuitive navigation to explore the wide range of jewellery offerings, including earrings, necklaces, bracelets, rings, and sets.
 - Facilitate navigation and offer filtering options to find the perfect pieces based on individual preferences.
 - Present detailed product descriptions and high-quality images to assist in informed purchasing decisions.
 - Ensure a secure and convenient checkout process, with payment options and efficient shipping services for a smooth transaction experience.